pettmatt/Climb/README.md

 The game is randomized dungeon crawler text adventure game with a few bugs.
 All files are required to play the game.

-Original version which uses .NET sdk 3.0 version have been moved to branch named as `original`.
+The original version, which uses .NET sdk 3.0, has been moved to the branch named as `original`.

 Master branch contains version that uses .NET sdk 5.0.